 We thank the Strategic Growth Council (SGC) for commissioning the UCLA Luskin Center for Innovation to conduct a five-year, third-party evaluation of Transformative Climate Communities Program (TCC) investments in Ontario.
-In particular, we thank Lynn von Koch-Liebert, Saharnaz Mirzazad, Jennifer Kim, Sarah Newsham, Gerard Rivero, and Sophie Young for their commitment to our work, and for their attention to our many informational requests.
+In particular, we thank Rebecca Avilés, Bo Chung, Amar Azucena Cid, Jessica Ison, Anna Jane Jones, Jennifer Kim, Lynn von Koch-Liebert, Saharnaz Mirzazad, Sarah Newsham, Gerard Rivero, and Sophie Young for their commitment to our work, and for their attention to our many informational requests.

-In addition to our state partners at SGC, we'd also like to thank our partners at the California Department of Conservation - namely, Brendan Pipkin, Sydney Mathis, Nicole Cartwright, and Jacob Byrne - for reviewing the accuracy of TCC background information provided in this report.
+In addition to our state partners at SGC, we'd also like to thank our partners at the California Department of Conservation - namely, Jacob Byrne, Nicole Cartwright, Julia Estrada, Neel Kasliwal, Sydney Mathis, Brian Newman-Lindsay, and Brendan Pipkin - for reviewing the accuracy of TCC background information provided in this report.

-We would also like to acknowledge former staff at the UCLA Luskin Center for Innovation who have substantively contributed to the center's approach to evaluating TCC investments across sites: J.R.
-DeShazo, Silvia R. González, Lolly Lim, and Britta McOmber.
+We would also like to acknowledge former staff at the UCLA Luskin Center for Innovation who have substantively contributed to the center's approach to evaluating TCC investments across sites: Erin Coutts, J.R.
+DeShazo, Michelle Einstein, Silvia R. González, Lolly Lim, Britta McOmber, and Kelly Trumbull.
+Thank you to Evelin Estrada Ramírez, graduate student researcher, for her support.
 Similarly, we extend our thanks to our former colleagues at the UC Berkeley Center for Resource Efficient Communities (CREC) who consulted in the original TCC evaluation plan: William Eisenstein and Zoe Elizabeth.

-Moreover, we would like to thank Bruce Mirken, Alvaro Sanchez, and Emi Wang at the Greenlining Institute for their thoughtful input on how to structure the content contained in this report.
+Moreover, we would like to thank Bruce Mirken, Alvaro Sánchez, and Emi Wang at the Greenlining Institute for their thoughtful input on how to structure the content contained in this report.

-We also we a great deal of gratitude to Nick Cuccia and Lauren Dunlap for their copy editing and design support.
+We also owe a great deal of gratitude to Nick Cuccia for his copy editing and design support.